dgrothman/theinnerjourney/docs/C8-GraceTruthTime/Class 8 - Handout.md

   * Who are we and how does that fit into it
 * “Do I need to clean it up?”
   * Coming up short and struggling with success leads to painful feelings
-* Without Grace quick to judge
+* Without GRACE quick to judge
   * “Should-ing” all over ourselves

 <br><br>